PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 - Prefer the generic `from_guppy(...)` abstraction for future DEM construction rather than adding more surface-specific tracing plumbing.
+- Runtime plugins are intentionally generic: pass a Selene runtime plugin object through `pecos.selene_engine(runtime)` or the higher-level `runtime=...` arguments on traced Guppy/DEM helpers.
+Anduril should live in downstream experiment projects, not as a PECOS dependency.
+- Runtime-produced `Idle` gates are preserved in the QIS operation trace and replayed into QEC circuits as `TimeUnits` with the convention `1 TimeUnit = 1 ns`.
+They only affect DEMs when an idle-noise parameter such as `p_idle`, `t1/t2`, `p_idle_linear_rate`, or `p_idle_quadratic_rate` is set.
 - Keep the surface helper path compatible with constrained ancilla budgets: pass `ancilla_budget` into both `make_surface_code(...)` and `get_num_qubits(...)` when tracing surface Guppy.